Claire McCardell Fashion Designs: let’s look closely at the art!

 CLAIRE MCCARDELL fashion designs

-A McCardell dress on a more contemporary model.
-Similar to the green Chevron shawl collar dress up seen above.
+Above, a McCardell dress on a more contemporary model.
+Similar to the green Chevron effect shawl collar dress up seen above.

 I love that the dresses below are designed precisely around the maxi striped fabrics, practically color-blocking the dresses.